Jim Cooper: 2002

 When Thompson opted not to run for reelection to the Senate in 2002, 5th district Congressman Bob Clement (with whom Cooper had served from 1988 to 1995) ran for Thompson's seat.
 Cooper entered the 5th district Democratic primary along with several other candidates, including Davidson County Sheriff Gayle Ray, Tennessee's first female sheriff, and state legislator John Arriola.
 Cooper won the primary with 47% of the vote.
 He won the general election against Republican nominee Robert Duvall (not the actor Robert Duvall), 64%-33%.

 The 5th, based in heavily Democratic Nashville, has long been one of the South's most Democratic districts.
-It and its predecessors have been in Democratic hands without interruption since 1875, and no Republican had made a serious bid for it since 1972.
+It and its predecessors had been in Democratic hands without interruption since 1875, and no Republican had made a serious bid for it since 1972.
 Upon his return to Congress, the Democrats gave him back his seniority.

 2010

 Cooper defeated Republican nominee David Hall, 57%–42%.
 This is his smallest margin of victory during his time representing the 5th district.